PXG-XPG/HP_Omen_16-wf0xxx_linux_module/README.md

 1. Run `sudo make install`

 Module will be built and installed, and DKMS will manage rebuilding it on kernel updates.

-## Usage

-The module creates four files in `/sys/devices/platform/hp-wmi/rgb_zones/` named `zone00 - zone03`.

-To change zone highlight color, just print hex colour value in RGB format to the respective file. e.g:

-`sudo bash -c 'echo 00FFFF > /sys/devices/platform/hp-wmi/rgb_zones/zone00'` to get sky-blue zone 0.

-Omen and other hotkeys are bound to regular X11 keysyms, use your chosen desktop's hotkey manager to assign them to functions like any other key.

-## To do:

-- [ ] FourZone brightness control
-- [ ] Fan control